-The Group and the Bank operate a number of defined benefit retirement schemes, the obligations for which totalled £47.1bn for the Group, and £29.2bn for the Bank at 31 December 2021.
+The Group operates a number of defined benefit retirement schemes, the obligations for which totalled £47.1bn at 31 December 2021.
 Their valuation is determined with reference to key actuarial assumptions including mortality assumptions, discount rates and inflation rates.
 Due to the size of these schemes, small changes in these assumptions can have a material impact on the value of the defined benefit obligation and therefore, the assessment of these assumptions are a key judgement.